cal-poly-dxhub/eCR-semantic-interoperability/README.md

    - Determine if content with significant secondary matches requires special processing
    - Adjust inference rules for content that spans multiple categories

-#### Customizing LLM Soft Attribute Prompt
+### Customizing LLM Soft Attribute Prompt

 The logic used to infer soft attributes (e.g., pregnancy status, travel history, occupation) from free-form clinical text is defined within the `llm_inference()` function in `bedrock.py`.

-This function sends a prompt to the selected LLM (e.g., Claude 3.5 Sonnet) that looks like:
+This function sends a prompt to the selected LLM that looks like:

 ```python
 "You are analyzing the following text from a patient's record:\n\n"